utilitywarehouse/ingress53/README.md

 $ go build .
 ```

-The project uses [glide](https://glide.sh/) to manage dependencies but at the same time, they are vendored for simplicity.
+The project uses [glide](https://glide.sh/) to manage dependencies for development purposes but you don't need to use it, `go get` will work just as well.